Global Development and Humanitarian Practice

 Attend an open day or webinar Ask a question Order a prospectus

-Arial photo of natural disaster aftermath
+Aerial photo of natural disaster aftermath

 Why Oxford Brookes University?

 Run by the Centre for Development and Emergency Practice, the course is delivered by expert researchers and practitioners and features the latest thinking in the field.
+Our experienced staff don’t just teach the subject, they help you become a reflective practitioner in your field.

 • Pick your specialism

-With our wide range of optional modules, you can choose to specialise in specific areas based on the expertise of our teaching team of researchers and practitioners.
+Within the dissertation, you can choose to specialise in specific areas based on the expertise of our teaching team of researchers and practitioners.

 • Delivered by the School of Architecture